junxit/us-congress-bills-112/metadata.md

 - 2012-01-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 239 - 176, 2 Present (Roll no. 4).(text: CR H54)
 - 2012-01-18 — Pursuant to the provisions of H.Res.
 515 and section 3101A(c)(4) of title 31, United States Code, the House proceeded with 2 hours of debate on H.J.Res.
 98. (consideration: CR H54-69)
 - 2012-01-18 — The previous question was ordered pursuant to the statute. (consideration: CR H68)
+- 2012-01-23 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 294 pursuant to P.L.
+112-25, sec.
+301(a)(2).